CMS Prefetch Configuration

 Stages caches two different levels of information regarding files in external configuration management systems.
 It collects infomation about the folder structure of a CMS and the files contained within these folders.
 This information is then used for displaying document information such as the version or state of a file.

-These caches are - by default - persisted in the file system on the application server that runs Stages.
-However the administrator may configure these caches to be stored within a relational Database.
-This increases cache performance significantly.
+These caches are persisted in the file system on the application server that runs Stages.